 Also, the mineral magnesium in arugula is essential for healthy bones and muscles, which includes the heart’s muscle.
 Magnesium also stops any pains and tremors.
 Arugula also contains some protein.

-The best part is that arugula has plenty of vitamin C. Other foods might have even more, but the amount of vitamin C in arugula is enough for the guinea pig’s needs.
-This vitamin is essential for the optimal health of guinea pigs.
-If the guinea pig has a deficit of vitamin C, it becomes prone to illnesses such as scurvy ( this disease has the following symptoms: rough coat, no appetite, oral problems, losing weight, stiff joints, etc).
+The best part is that arugula has plenty of vitamin C. This vitamin is essential for the optimal health of guinea pigs.
+If the guinea pig has a deficit of vitamin C, it becomes prone to illnesses such as scurvy.

 The arugula has a good amount of carbs, enough for the guinea pigs’ health needs and a healthy weight.
 In other words, the carbs give off a fast release of energy during the day.
 Luckily, arugula also has a small amount of sugar and fat and no cholesterol, which means that this veggie will prevent your guinea pigs from getting obese.